 - people with chronic lung or heart conditions

 - people with metabolic disorders, such as diabetes, anemia, or kidney disease

 - people living in long-term care facilities, such as nursing homes

 Contact your doctor right away if your symptoms do not improve or if they become severe.
 See a doctor if you have signs of pneumonia, including:

 Call a doctor right away if a child develops the following symptoms:

 - extreme fatigue

 - refusing to eat or drink

 To avoid picking up the flu virus, wash your hands often with soap and warm water, or use an alcohol-based hand sanitizer.
-Avoid touching your nose, eyes, and mouth, and try to stay away from anyone who has the flu.
+Avoid touching your nose, eyes, and mouth, and try to stay away from anyone who has the flu or flu-like symptoms.